sohail-c/project1/project1.md

 ### Group Decision: Waterfall
 We decided on the Waterfall model for this software.
 The requirements are thoroughly detailed, coming from a government agency, which means there is little room for evolving features or change in scope.
 This aligns with Waterfall's strength of defining requirements clearly and early.
 The software is also expected to be reliable and last a long time, which is complimented by Waterfall's emphasis on extensive planning, documentation and testing.

+### Alternate Choice: Incremental Development
+Another choice for this software we decided to pass on was Incremental Development, mainly due to the cloud based nature and scale of the project.
+We bypassed this because of the detailed requirements that waterfall caters to.

 ---